 5 – Grey heather ringer tee, plaid crop kick flare trousers, black fatigue jacket and lug sole loafers with chain detail.

-6 – Raglan zip hoodie, ribbed crew neck tee with subtle stripe, 7/8 legging, and platform suede sneakers.
+6 – Raglan zip hoodie, crew neck tee with subtle stripe, 7/8 legging, and platform suede sneakers.

 To get the look, click on the items below for direct links to the products.
 Where actual items were no longer available, I’ve provided similar options.
 If an item is out of stock but may be restocked, I left it on the list.